-Many of us have warm memories of food and family around the holidays.
+Many of us have warm memories of food and family during the holidays.
 Especially as we grow older and have children of our own.
 I cannot stress how important it is for the younger generation to take the time to learn these traditions from your elders while you can.

 My Aunt Mary didn’t write her recipes down.
 They were all in her head and unfortunately lost when she passed away.
 I have spent years experimenting with different recipes trying to chase down the flavors of the past.
 I have come close with some, but most still elude me.
 If I had spent more time with her while she was here, I would have not only the memories of learning from her, but also her recipes to carry on.

 If there are written family recipes, please, please make sure that you have your own copies.
 Even if you believe that someone in the family will carry on the tradition, recipes can be lost, damaged, or altered over time.
-Or God forbid, a family member acquires the recipes and refuses to share them with other siblings.

 - 3 cups unbleached all purpose flour